xubuvd/GuessWhich/README.md

 # About Me
-虚步, a Ph.D. student at BUPT.
-I am very fortunate to be advised by my advisor.
-My research is in the area of Vision, Language, and Reasoning, with a focus on Visual Dialogue.
-I am particularly interested in building a visually-grounded conversational AI (social robot) that can see the world and talk with us in natural language.
-Other interests include Visual/Language Grounding, Visual Reasoning, Visual Question Generation, and Visually-grounded Referring Expression.

-Now I've been working on the GuessWhich, Visual Dialog(VisDial) and Talking-to-Videos(Video-Grounded Dialogue) task, please feel free to contact me with pangweitf@bupt.edu.cn or pangweitf@163.com if you have any questions or concerns.
+Now I've been working on the GuessWhich, Visual Dialog(VisDial) and Talking-to-Videos(Video-Grounded Dialogue) task, please feel free to contact me with pangweitf@bupt.cn or pangweitf@163.com if you have any questions or concerns.

 # GuessWhich
 GuessWhich is a cooperative image-guessing game between two agents: Q-BOT and A-BOT, like that of GuessWhat?! game that is an image object-guessing game between two players.